 - a.
 Insert a 1.44 MB floppy disk to the floppy disk drive. - b.
 Click Start from the Windows® desktop, then select My Computer. - c.
 Select the 3 1/2 Floppy Drive icon. - d.
 Click File from the menu, then select Format.
-A Format 3 1/2 Floppy Disk window appears. - e.
-Select Create an MS-DOS startup disk from the format options field, then click Start.
+A Format 3 1/2 Floppy Disk window appears. - Select Create an MS-DOS startup disk from the format options field, then click Start

-Windows[®] Vista environment
+Windows® Vista environment

-a.
-Insert a formatted, high density 1.44 MB floppy disk to the floppy disk drive.

-- c.
-Right-click Floppy Disk Drive then click Format to display the Format 3 1/2 Floppy dialog box. - d.
+- a.
+Insert a formatted, high density 1.44 MB floppy disk to the floppy disk drive. - .
+Click from the Windows® desktop, then select Computer. - Right-click Floppy Disk Drive then click Format to display the Format 3 1/2 Floppy dialog box. - d.
 Select the Create an MS-DOS startup disk check box. - e.
 Click Start. - 2.
 Copy the original or the latest motherboard BIOS file to the bootable floppy disk.

-2.1.2 ASUS EZ Flash 2 utility
+ASUS EZ Flash 2 utility